128-bit Trace ID

 -Ddd.trace.propagation.style=tracecontext

-However, even with these settings, only a 64-bit traceID is serialized and sent out.
-To pass the 128-bit ID, the transmission protocol structure must be modified, which would result in complete version incompatibility and significant code changes, leading to many potential issues.
+However, only within dd can you obtain this 128-length traceID.
+When serialized and sent out, it is still actually a uint64.
+To pass this 128-bit ID, the structure in the transmission protocol must be modified.
+The consequence of this is complete version incompatibility, with significant code changes, leading to many potential issues.

 private DDSpan buildSpan() {